 Homeowners Insurance Discounts

-Erie provides a few opportunities for homeowners to reduce their rates for insurance, though the discounts they offer are similar to those offered at most insurance companies.
+Erie provides a few opportunities for homeowners to reduce their rates for insurance, though the discounts they offer are fairly typical for insurance companies.
 Customers can save money by buying multiple policies from Erie, as well as for equipping their homes with safety features like sprinklers or burglar alarms.
 Additionally, it provides a discount for getting an insurance quote more than seven days before your current policy expires.

 Homeowners Quote Comparison

 We collected homeowners insurance quotes at three different price points to see how Erie's rates compared to other insurance companies.
-Our findings showed that Erie home insurance is consistently among the cheapest available to homeowners, with rates 31–40% lower than the average quote we received from other insurers.
+Our findings showed that Erie home insurance is consistently among the lowest available to homeowners, with rates 31–40% cheaper than the average quote we received from other insurers.

 |$125,000 Dwelling Coverage, Frame Structure, Contents Covered 50% with RCV, Built 1987||$418||$924||$853||$557||$688|